 Themes for this Week’s Masses

-Tuesday: Like an obedient servant, when you have done all you have been commanded, say, “We are unprofitable servants; we have done what we were obliged to do.”
+· Tuesday: (Luke 17) When you have done all you have been commanded, say, “We are unprofitable servants; we have done what we were obliged to do.”

 Saints of the Week

 November 9: The dedication of Rome's Lateran Basilica was done by Pope Sylvester I in 324 as the pope's local parish as the bishop of Rome.
 It was originally called the Most Holy Savior and was built on the property donated by the Laterani family.
 It is named John Lateran because the baptistry was named after St. John.
 Throughout the centuries, it was attacked by barbarians, suffered damage from earthquakes and fires, and provided residence for popes.
 In the 16th century, it went through Baroque renovations.